 Synbiotics are an emerging category in the regulatory landscape and different jurisdictions may vary in how they regulate synbiotics and synbiotic-related claims.
+The term "synbiotic" may be considered a claim on its own in certain jurisdictions, such as Canada and the European Union.
 Furthermore, the specific claims permissible for different synbiotic formulations may differ based on factors such as the different components used, whether the formulation is complementary or synergistic, the strain of live microorganisms, the type of substrates, and whether the product is a functional food, dietary supplement, etc. These claims may include inflammation management, lipid profile reduction, weight management, antineoplastic effects, immune function support, surgical infection management, gastrointestinal health support, cognitive health enhancement, skin health, healthy aging, and general health and wellbeing.